Industry Overview: Optometry

 Opticians are trained and licensed to fit patients with eyeglasses, sunglasses and contact lenses.
 They aren’t doctors, but they can use prescriptions written by optometrists or ophthalmologists to help patients enhance their vision.

 - Go for annual eye exams.
-Annual eye exams are the most important preventative measure you can take to protect your vision.
+Annual eye exams are the most important preventive measure you can take to protect your vision.
 This is because examinations enable early detection of vision problems, eye diseases and other health-related problems before they become full-blown.
-Since afflictions like glaucoma, macular degeneration and cataracts seldom have noticeable early symptoms, without preventative exams, they can be allowed to progress unchecked and cause permanent damage.
+Since afflictions like glaucoma, macular degeneration and cataracts seldom have noticeable early symptoms, without preventive exams, they can be allowed to progress unchecked and cause permanent damage.

 - Wear protective eyewear.
 Safety glasses and other forms of protective eyewear help prevent potential injuries while you’re engaged in work or activities that pose a risk, such as wood or metal work and sports like basketball and football.
 Another important form of protective eyewear is sunglasses, which guard your eyes from harmful UV rays—a major contributor to the development of cataracts, retinal disease and macular degeneration.